Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Make a cake for Christmas instead of buying one.
 Cake mix and frosting are on sale this time of the year.
 Where I live, cake mixes are on sale for 88 cents a box and frosting for $1.50.
-You can make your own flavor for $2.38 without taxes instead of $6.00 for a bought one.

 To help your cakes rise higher, have all ingredients at room temperature.

 After I roast my Thanksgiving turkey, I place all my Christmas baking supplies and utensitls in the clean roasting pan and keep it out on the counter so I won't have to search and drag everything out as I do my Christmas baking.
 Makes whipping up a quick batch of something really quick when you don't have to find and then put away everything every time!
 By Linda